 Step 4.
 Schedule an Interview Appointment

 If you have previously been issued a nonimmigrant visa, you may qualify for the interview waiver program.
 Other applicants may schedule an appointment for a nonimmigrant visa (NIV) interview at the Embassy’s online NIV Appointment System.
+Appointments on Mondays and Wednesdays are reserved for citizens and legal residents of Mauritius, Seychelles, and Reunion (FR).
+For third country nationals who are physically present in Mauritius, who are not citizens or residents of Mauritius, Seychelles, or Reunion (FR), appointments may be scheduled on Thursdays ONLY.
 Please have your DS-160 Online Nonimmigrant Visa Application Form Confirmation Number.
 It is located on your DS-160 confirmation page, in bold print.
-Legal residents of Mauritius/Seychelles/Reunion only: if you are unable to book an online appointment, please email PTLConsular@state.gov

 Step 5.
 Submit Your Passport, Visa Application Forms and Supporting Documents

 ■ Current valid passport